JDCodeWork/rslox/README.md

-# rslox - A simple scripting language
+# rslox - Implementation of the lox language proposed by the book “Crafting Interpreters”.
 This repository is an example of one of the ways in which the `lox` programming language could be implemented by following the steps described in the book [***"crafting interpreters"***](https://craftinginterpreters.com/) by *Robert Nystrom*

 ## How to Use